alexandreleroux/Animoog/guide/contributing.md

-Contributing to the Animoog Guide
+Contributing to the Satri Animoog Guide
 ============

 # Start by reading contributing.html